How to Double Your Trading Returns with Minimal Risk

 Benjamin Franklin once said “An investment in knowledge pays the best interest” while Jim Rohn said “If someone is going down the wrong road, he doesn't need motivation to speed him up, what he needs is an education to turn him around”.

-Einstein was also famously known for saying “Education is the progressive realisation of our ignorance”.
+Einstein was also famously known for saying “Education is the progressive realization of our ignorance”.
 In fact, it’s a well-known fact that ignorance is far more expensive than education.

 While many of you will appreciate the wisdom of what these gentleman are saying, you will continue to rely on hot tips or interact in chat forums and continue watching YouTube in the hope you will achieve high returns for little to no effort.
 But we all know that this results in disappointment because it’s not realistic.